 The Treetop Walk is a 1.5km return walk in the native rainforest.
 Positioned 710 metres above sea level, the spectacular panoramic views are of the rainforest canopy and all the way out to the Pacific Ocean.

 The Zipline Tour consists of a series of cable spans and suspension bridges up to 35 metres above the forest floor.
 Experienced guides control all departures and arrivals whilst providing adventurers with an insight into the forest’s history and its features with truly unparalleled views.

-Science Space (Science Centre and Planetarium)
+Science Space and Planetarium

-Wollongong Botanic Gardens
+Wollongong Botanic Garden

 - Stanwell Park - access via Lower Coast Road

 - Coalcliff - access via Lawrence Hargrave Drive